-You can add a maximum of 5 columns to your match lists for additional information.
-You define the name and number of columns as well as the field content.
+You can add a maximum of five (5) columns to your match lists for additional information.
+You can define the name and number of columns, and the content of the fields.

-The XProtect Smart Client users can update the information in the columns but not the columns themselves.
+XProtect Smart Client users can update the information in the columns but not the columns themselves.